 MSS is a leading provider of training, operations, intelligence, maintenance, technical, and other support services to the U.S. government and its agencies and allied nations.
 These services complement the systems and solutions provided by the CDS segment.
-MSS is comprised of approximately 4,500 employees working in approximately 19 nations throughout the world.
+MSS is comprised of approximately 4,000 employees working in 14 nations throughout the world.
 Our employees serve with clients in actual training and operational environments to help prepare and support forces through the provision of comprehensive training, exercises, staff augmentation, education, operational, intelligence, technical, and logistical assistance to meet the full scope of their assigned missions.
-The scope of mission support that we provide includes: training and rehearsals for both small and large scale combat operations; training and preparation of military advisor and training teams; mobilization and demobilization of forces prior to and following deployment; combat and material development; military staff augmentation; information technology and information assurance; logistics and maintenance support for fielded and deployed systems; support to national intelligence and special operations activities; peacekeeping; consequence management; and humanitarian assistance operations worldwide.
+The scope of mission support that we provide includes: training and rehearsals for both small and large scale combat operations; training and preparation of military advisor and training teams; combat and material development; military staff augmentation; information technology and information assurance; logistics and maintenance support for fielded and deployed systems; support to national intelligence and special operations activities; peacekeeping; consequence management; and humanitarian assistance operations worldwide.
 We also plan, prepare, execute and document realistic and focused mission rehearsal exercises (using both live and computer-based exercises) as final preparation of forces prior to deployment.
 In addition, we provide high level consultation and advisory services to the governments and militaries of allied nations.

 U.S. government service contracts are typically awarded on a competitive basis with options for multiple years.
 We typically compete as a prime contractor to the government, but also team with other companies on select opportunities.
-During the past year we have experienced a number of challenges in our markets, including increased price competition, contract awards for shorter performance periods, and see an increased amount of required subcontracting to small businesses as a result of the U.S. government's increased emphasis on meeting small business contracting mandates.
-In addition, some of the contracts where we were the prime contractor in the past have been set aside at re-compete for participation by small businesses only.
+Over the last several years we have experienced a number of challenges in the defense services market, including sequestration, reductions in the U.S. government's budgets, increased price competition, contract awards for shorter performance periods, and we have seen an increased amount of required subcontracting to small businesses as a result of the U.S. government's increased emphasis on meeting small business contracting mandates.
+In addition, some of the contracts where we were the prime contractor in the past have been set aside at recompete for participation by small businesses only.